 “I always take a long-game/marathon outlook to my work.
 I might chat with someone today, and there is no alignment to their experiences and our searches; however, once we have spoken and I know more about them, I will know when to be proactive when I do have a search for which they could be a fit.”

 Being ‘top of mind’ with a recruiter is always a great place to be.
-It's not unusual for a first round of candidates to be presented to a client before it’s even promoted publicly.
+It's not unusual for the first round of candidates to be presented to a client before it’s even promoted publicly.
 Sometimes searches even wrap up without being advertised - this is the "hidden job market” many executives want access to and can be done through one short initial introductory call.

 We hope this article has helped to answer this nagging question and provide more insights.
 If you’re looking to make a career move, connect with us today - you never know where it might lead in the future.